Ritual ceremonies of the Imperial Palace: Kashikokoro Koreiden Shinden ni Etsuru no Gi

-Female members of the Imperial Family who are to leave the Imperial Family through marriage do not perform the marriage ceremony in the Imperial Palace, but rather worship at the three halls of the Imperial Palace dressed in Kouchiki clothing and report to their ancestors and the gods that they are getting married.
+Female members of the Imperial Family who are to leave the Imperial Family through marriage to a commoner do not perform the marriage ceremony in the Imperial Palace, but rather worship at the three halls of the Imperial Palace dressed in Kouchiki clothing and report to their ancestors and the gods that they are getting married.
 The ceremony is not accompanied by the man to be married.

-Chouken-no-gi
+Chōken-no-gi

 A ceremony in which two people meet the Emperor and Empress for the first time as husband and wife.
 The men and women of the imperial family express their gratitude and aspirations to the emperor, and after receiving his blessing, they sip nine-year-old sake in turn and exchange a cup to solidify their relationship, chopsticks up on the ceremonial food, and ends.

 The surrendering female members of the Imperial Family meet the Emperor and Empress alone and are similarly blessed, but it is a farewell cup, and subsequent Weddings and other events are held outside the imperial family.

 Nine-year-old sake was originally made with Sake, which had been aged for nine years and turned amber, but after the Meiji era, aged old sake was eliminated and the juice of black beans boiled with sake and Mirin was boiled down.